Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 ## Get USB Serial from Motherboard

-- Connect your printer to one of the Pad's USB ports.
+- Connect your printer to one of the Speeder Pad's USB ports.

 - Connect in SSH then enter the following command to retrieve the motherboard USB serial:
 ```
-ls /dev/serial/by-id/*
+cd ~ && ls /dev/serial/by-id/*
 ```
 - You should see the USB serial appear like this (serial is different depending on the motherboard):